 Creatinine is a waste product that the muscles produce at a steady rate as part of normal daily activity.
-The bloodstream carries creatinine to the kidneys, which filter it out of the blood, and it is passed out of the body in urine.
+The bloodstream carries creatinine to the kidneys, which filter it out of the blood, then creatinine passes out of the body in the urine (pee).

 A urine creatinine test measures the amount of creatinine in the urine.
-It can be done on its own or with other tests that determine the relative amounts of other substances being excreted in the urine.
+It can be done on its own or with other tests that determine the amounts of other substances in the urine.

 Healthy kidneys filter the blood to rid it of waste products that the body can't use.
-Low levels of creatinine in the urine may point to a kidney disease, certain muscular and neuromuscular disorders, or an obstruction of the urinary tract.
+Low levels of creatinine in the urine may point to a kidney disease, certain muscular and neuromuscular disorders, or a blockage in the urinary tract.
 If test results are abnormal, other tests will be done to make a specific diagnosis.

-A creatinine clearance test measures the blood creatinine level as well as how much creatinine is being passed in the urine over several hours.
+A creatinine clearance test measures how much creatinine is passed in the urine over several hours.
+A blood test to measure the creatinine level in the blood is also usually done.
 This gives doctors information about how well the kidneys are functioning.

-A doctor may order a urine creatinine test in combination with other urine tests even when no kidney dysfunction is suspected.
-Because creatinine is filtered out at a fairly steady rate, doctors compare the creatinine level with levels of other substances in the urine to determine if they're being excreted at a normal rate.
+A doctor may order a urine creatinine test in combination with other urine tests even when no kidney problem is suspected.
+Because creatinine is filtered out at a fairly steady rate, doctors compare the creatinine level with levels of other substances to see if they're excreted at a normal rate.

 Your child might need to temporarily stop taking certain drugs that affect the urine's creatinine levels and might be asked to not eat large quantities of meat in the day or two before the test.